 In the British Virgin Islands it’s very easy to have ‘cast away on a tropical island miles from civilisation’ fantasies.
 Because it’s true.
 With over 60 to choose from, you could easily find yourself on a truly deserted island.

 There are over 60 different British Virgin Islands and all of them have their own individual character.
-So talk to Alison Jones – our acknowledged expert consultant on this wonderful region – about going island hopping.
+So talk to our acknowledged expert consultants on this wonderful region – about going island hopping.

 Embark on either on a sail away day in your own small boat, or on a longer, more leisurely cruise; and discover completely deserted beaches on uninhabited droplets of land surrounded by topaz seas.
 Or tucked away resorts where splendid green iguanas stroll casually past sunbathing visitors.
 Or tiny islands that boast local restaurants like Saba Rock, accessible only by boat and serving some of the most succulent seafood you’ll ever have eaten.